-The EY Office Limited, the auditor of the Company as for the year ending 31 December 2021, examined the effectiveness of internal control system in order to set the appropriate scope of audit work.
-The results is that the Company operation is in accordance with accounting standards.
+The EY Office Limited, the auditor of the Company as for the year ending 31 December 2022, examined the effectiveness of internal control system in order to set the appropriate scope of audit work.
+The result of the audit is believed that the Company's financial statements are correct in all material respects in accordance with generally accepted accounting standards and financial reporting standards.